Technigo/project-p1-first-webpage/README.md

 Webpage about my time spent in Costa Rica as a volunteer.

-The assignment was to creat a first website, trying to use what we have learnd so far (HTML and CSS basics).
+The assignment is to creat a first website, trying to use what we have learnd so far (HTML and CSS basics).

 ## The problem